cdcabrera/curiosity-frontend/GUIDELINES.md

 | `/workflow` | Triggers a step-by-step workflow guide | `/workflow add rhel` |

 When these prefix words are detected at the beginning of a request, the agent will automatically:
-1. Identify the appropriate guideline document
+1. Identify the appropriate guideline document based on the workflow name (e.g., "add rhel" maps to `guidelines/adding-rhel-annual-variant.md`)
-2. Follow the structured question sequence if one exists
+2. Follow the structured question sequence defined in the guideline's `agent_hints.question_sequence` property
-3. Provide relevant code examples and implementation steps
+3. Provide relevant code examples from the guideline's implementation sections
-4. Validate inputs according to guideline requirements
+4. Validate inputs according to guideline requirements specified in the document

+Each guideline document in the `guidelines/` directory includes metadata at the top with `trigger_prefixes` that specify which workflow commands activate that particular guide.

 ## Agent Section